Welcome to Class 3

 - PE day is on a Wednesday.
 Pupils will need to wear black or navy joggers, leggings or shorts, a white t-shirt and trainers.

-- Recorder lessons will take place every Friday.
+- Recorder lessons will take place every Thursday.

 - Reading books - Please read with your child as often as possible, as this will improve confidence and fluency.
 Reading books should be changed at least once a week.